Cyprus defends reputation on Russia money laundering

 Offshore 'colony'

-Cyprus is a financial centre which hosts more than 14,000 offshore firms, at least 12,000 of which have no physical presence on the island.
+Cyprus is a financial centre that hosts more than 14,000 offshore firms, at least 12,000 of which have no physical presence on the island.

 Russian clients love it for its favourable tax regime and as a holiday spot.